GIScience/ors-map-client/docs/plugins.md

 Within the plug-in you can also set listeners to events emitted via `evenBus`, for example `mapViewDataChanged`, as well as emit those events.
-Some events emitted via `eventBus` are:
+Some events emitted via `EventBus` are:

 - `mapViewDataChanged`
 - `loadAvoidPolygons`